yzh503/viz-demo/README.md

-# viz-demo
+# Aviation Visualisation

-Demo app of data visualisation using Next.js and Tableau
+We aim to provide you with insightful visualisation to the aviation data from ourairports.com and openflights.org.